-Aligning internal culture with brand promise
+Aligning internal culture

 For towage and emergency response giant Svitzer, safety comes first.
 To drive engagement with its safety agenda, we found a way to reach thousands of employees worldwide.

 To live up to this promise, however, best safety practices must be deeply ingrained within Svitzer’s culture from the ground up.
 Over the last five years, CBC has been helping Svitzer to drive internal engagement with their safety agenda, part of which involves an annual Safety Day event to highlight and communicate key issues, goals and targets.